MattSainsbury-Dale/FRKv2_src/README.md

 #### Run times

-It takes approximately 30 minutes in total to run the quick versions of the models.
+It takes a total of ~30 minutes to run the quick versions of the models.
 The following are estimates of the expected run time needed to reproduce the full results of the manuscript:

 - Section 3.1: ~5 minutes
 - Section 3.2: ~5 minutes